Follow Me - AliOnTheRun1

 Start slowly.
 Don’t set crazy expectations, like time or mileage goals.
 Run for the fun of it.
 If you hate running, that’s OK.
 You don’t have to do it just because it seems like “everyone else is doing it.”

 What exercise do you do other than running?

 Yoga, indoor cycling and outdoor cycling.
 I’m pretty much up for anything except workouts that require needless jumping in place (jumping jacks, burpees, high knees — no).

 Why did you stop dancing?

 Although I danced competitively my entire life, I never wanted to be a professional dancer.
 Instead I chose a career in the dance industry that didn’t require me to stuff my sausage-like feet into pointe shoes.
-Dance classes are expensive in New York City, and though I’m always up for the occasional (easy) hip hop class, I’m well past my days at the ballet barre.
+Dance classes are expensive in New York City, and though I’m always up for the occasional (easy) hip-hop or tap class, I’m well past my days at the ballet barre.